 Download, print, and take the Clinician Letter to your appointment.
 This letter outlines some information about how your clinician can register with THIS WAY UP and prescribe our courses using our online system.

 Please note that with the TeenSTRONG course, the clinician must prescribe the course to the parent/carer’s email address.
 The parent/carer can begin the registration process by clicking the link included in the prescription email that they receive from THIS WAY UP.
 Following Step 3 of parent/carer registration, the young person’s details will be requested in order to create an account for the young person.

 Ask your clinician if they are familiar with THIS WAY UP and tell them about the course you’d like to do.

 If your clinician is new to THIS WAY UP, they may need some time to register and get to know our system, so you may not be able to get a course prescription right away.

-If your clinician is able to prescribe and monitor you throughout the course, they will send you a ‘prescription’ e-mail called a “Quickscript” via our system with details on how to enrol.
+If your clinician is able to prescribe and monitor you, the young person, throughout the course, they will send your parent/carer a ‘prescription’ e-mail called a “Quickscript” via our system with details on how to enrol.